Understanding Remgro’s statutory reporting on net profit

 Capital allocation – Remgro’s most critical function

-It is important to be disciplined in our allocation of capital and to monitor, and if necessary act quickly and decisively.
-A large part of Remgro’s successful track record of value creation is attributable to being able to balance our investments with a mix of young growth companies and more established cash-generating companies to ensure superior returns to shareholders by way of sustainable dividends and capital growth.
+It is important to be disciplined in our allocation of capital, to monitor changes in our perception of risks and opportunities and, where needed, to take decisive action to adapt to the changing landscape.
+We also seek to maintain a balance of investments with varying maturity profiles and a notable part of Remgro’s track record of value creation is attributable to being able to balance our investments with a mix of young growth companies and more established cash-generating companies.

-Remgro considers cash generation, and the ability to deliver cash returns to shareholders, as a critical feature from its underlying investments.
+Remgro considers cash generation, and the ability to deliver cash returns to shareholders, as a requisite feature from its underlying investments.
 While mindful that an investment’s development through the maturity curve may cause changes to the dividend profile over time, Remgro looks for investee companies to return cash to shareholders after providing capital for value accretive growth opportunities, reinvestment and maintaining a sustainable capital structure.
+Dividends from the underlying portfolio are the primary source of sustainable, long-term capital formation that feeds the capital allocation process.

 As noted before, Remgro adopts a conservative approach to borrowings at the centre and where growth opportunities or corporate actions merit the use of borrowings, Remgro will look to responsibly reduce such exposure over time.